This is your complete guide to all the amazing things to do in Queretaro, Mexico, and the spectacular surrounding

 15. Enjoy fresh air in the city park

-They have a small lake as well and a bird nursery where they look after hawks and owl and other spices that have been hurt and would not be able to survive on their own.
+They have a small lake as well as a bird nursery where they look after hawks and owls and other species that have been hurt and would not be able to survive on their own.
 Pay attention to the amazing views that you have on the way up to the park.

 For my stay in Queretaro, I made a huge mistake, as I preferred to rent a private room on Airbnb which was far from the historical center, and sacrifice the comfort for the privacy of my own room at the same price.